 My first acquaintance with aircraft was as a very young child.
 Born 5 months before the outbreak of World War II and our house being less than 15 miles east of the centre of London, we lived under the flight path of German bombers attacking the capital.
-I was too young to remember all the windows of our house being blown out by an aerial mine but I do recall lying next to my mother in our lounge under the Government supplied Morrison air-raid shelter, a steel table, listening to the unmistakable noise of the bombers droning overhead.
+I was too young to remember all the windows of our house being blown out by an aerial mine but I do recall lying at night next to my mother in our lounge under the Government supplied Morrison air-raid shelter, a steel table, listening to the unmistakable noise of German bombers droning overhead.
 Perhaps my very first recollection of being alive was the day my mother took me to the small shed in the park at the rear of our house.
 This shed was the distribution point for gas masks.
 The man there, aided by my mother, tried to get me to put on a child’s mask, known as a Mickey Mouse mask, like the one shown below.
-This object and the even worse adult mask absolutely terrified me and I began screaming.
+This object, and the even more frightening adult mask, absolutely terrified me and I began screaming.
 I still recall me screaming and such was my protest that they gave up and I never wore the awful thing!

 Living in Harold Wood we were not far from the RAF airfields of North Weald and Hornchurch.
-In the years following the end of the Second World War it became very common to see flights or even whole squadrons of Vampire and Meteor aircraft flying overhead our home.
+In the years following the end of the Second World War it became very common to see flights or whole squadrons of Vampire and Meteor aircraft flying overhead our home.
 I had not the faintest inkling then that one day I would be an officer in the Royal Air Force and piloting a Vampire.

 Interest in becoming a pilot began in the CCF (Combined Cadet Force) at the Royal Liberty Grammar School at Gidea Park in Essex.
+I rose to the rank of Flight Sergeant and gained a marksman badge for shooting – the Lee Enfield .303 rifle and the automatic Bren Gun – an interest that I have kept over the years.
 The award of a Flying Scholarship provided 30 hours flying training on Tiger Moths at the Herts & Essex Aero Club at Stapleford Tawney ending with the qualification of a PPL (Private Pilots Licence).

-No. 138 University Air Squadron course was composed entirely of entrants from the various universities around the country.
+No. 138 University Air Squadron (UAS) course was composed entirely of entrants from the various universities around the country.
 Our first posting was to RAF South Cerney in Gloucestershire.
 Normally, potential pilot candidates would arrive as cadets then spend three months during which they would drill, exercise, be taught some basics about what was expected of an officer in the RAF, and so on.
 138 UAS course was different.
 All arrived as pilot officers or acting pilot officers.
 We were all relatively known quantities so only one month instead of three was allotted for basic training.

 In my opinion, one of the most important facets that are taught in all basic training camps is the realisation of one’s place in the scheme of things.
-By this I mean that anyone who thinks he is above the “system” will be taught the error of his ways.
+By this I mean that anyone who is self-opinionated or thinks he is above the “system” will be taught the error of his ways.
 Our lesson in this came from two sources.
 The first was one evening a few days after our arrival.
 We were all assembled in the lounge of the officer’s mess and addressed by a squadron leader.
-Without mincing words he told us in an uncompromising speech that we had given the impression that we thought ourselves as rather “special”.
+He told us in an uncompromising speech that we had given the impression that we thought ourselves as rather “special”.
 He mentioned, in particular, the state of cleanliness of our rooms.
 His displeasure was evident.
 He concluded by stating that unless we demonstrated considerable improvement to the satisfaction of our superiors, we would not be permitted to touch another RAF aircraft.
 This address had a remarkable effect and that evening the sounds of vigorous scrubbing and dusting could be heard all around the mess!
 The next day there was an inspection of our rooms – the white glove along the tops of doors and under beds type of inspection.
 We passed.

 The second lesson came from a certain Corporal Kelly, our drill corporal.
-This individual was the quintessential drill NCO (Non-Commissioned Officer) who, although outranked by all of us, nevertheless was held in great respect even awe.
+This individual was the quintessential drill NCO (Non-Commissioned Officer) who, although outranked by all of us, nevertheless was held in great respect, even awe.
 His conduct on the parade ground would have done credit to Buckingham Palace yet his unenviable task was to have us, “a shambles” of former university students, learn the art of marching and drilling to a level which would not bring disgrace upon the RAF.
 Amazingly he succeeded!
 His voice booming across the parade ground could strike fear into anyone not conforming.
 He was bound to call each of us “Sir” but he had a way of pronouncing the word which gave it a different meaning to the normal understanding.
 I recall the day when I was the practice parade commander.
 Whilst standing at attention in front of the whole course and holding my sword to the vertical, my memory failed me.
 “Sorry, Corporal Kelly – I have forgotten the word of command”.
-“Did you ever know? – SIR!”
+“Did you ever know? – SUUUR!”
 Oh, the ignominy!